sunderedsystems/s5e.sunderedsystems.com/docs/druid.md

 - **Protection:** If a creature within 5ft is attacked, you can block for them.
 - **Two-Weapon Fighting:** When using two weapons, may use Sleight of Hand vs. Agility for your second attack; on success, disarm or make the target drop an item.

----

-#### Wildshape

-This is a concentration spell that costs a Core Action or 2SD to activate.
-The druid rearranges their form, including worn or carried items (and stat block), into a chosen animal form.
-If it is not one of the druid’s known shapes, they must pass a stressed check to morph into and out of the shape, the difficulty of which is the highest stat of the shape they are shifting into plus 1 for every missing SD.
-The druid can use wisdom, knowledge, or influence to do so; however, they can only apply proficiency if proficient in the spellcasting ability being utilized.

-The druid may cast spells while in wildshape.
-Spells still require a focus, verbal, or somatic components.

 ## Talents

 ---